-But it is exactly these sorts of findings that underscore the need to address questions of the causes of institutional choice and change.
-For if political scientists believe that institutions affect the behavior of actors, then surely the designers of those institutions believe the same.
-More to the point, they anticipate institutional effects and adopt those rules that maximize their preferences.
+But it is exactly these sorts of findings that underscore the need to address-and to address systematically-questions of the causes of institutional choice and change.
+For if political scientists believe that institutions affect the behavior of actors, then surely the designers of those institutions believe the same and act on that belief (i.e., they anticipate institutional effects and adopt those rules that maximize their preferences).